meditationstuff/protocol_1/appendix_p1_en-US.md

 	- Here there at then scope/bound/context cf. extension and duration/interval
 	- but, however, [and,] unexpectedly[,]
 	- nor
+	- except
-	- both, either, neither, instead, rather
+	- both, either, neither, instead, rather, together
 	- anyway, even, even so, even while, even when
 	- anyway, besides, also, furthermore, finally
 	- thus, consequently, hence, therefore, accordingly, so, consequentially, in conclusion, concludingly, since, because